Taaaaab/nba-scoreboard/README.md

 # nba-scoreboard

-React app to display most recent NBA scoreboard data.
+React app to display daily NBA scoreboard data.
 Project to practice using Node with Express backend to serve NBA league data API to frontend React app.
+Using TypeScript for frontend with Interface types for JSON data.
 Display includes game score, game status, team names, team records and player statistics for game leaders.

 ## Deployed site on Render